 The big levers are temperature and light.
 These four refine the result.

-• Caffeine timing.
-Caffeine’s half-life is about 5–6 hours, so a 2pm coffee still has a meaningful dose active at 8pm.
+- Caffeine timing.
+Caffeine’s mean half-life in healthy adults is about 5 hours, but the individual range is wide — roughly 1.5 to 9.5 hours, shifted by genetics, smoking, pregnancy and oral contraceptives.
+At the average, a 2pm coffee still has a meaningful dose on board at 8pm; if you clear it slowly, considerably more.
 A cutoff by early afternoon lets natural sleep pressure build.

 A four-week plan to rebuild your sleep architecture